Paddhatijha/paddhati.demo.1/README.md

 # paddhati.demo.1
-this is my first git rep
+this is my first git repository